LiutongZhou/NYC_Taxi_Demand_Prediction/README.md

 The generated data is derived using 6 months' raw yellow taxi data (from 2016-01-01 to 2016-06-30).
 For now, we used only 6 months' raw data with a total size of 10 GB.
 The data generation process (designed and implemented in a Mapreduce workflow) takes 3.5 hours.
 And processing one year's data is expected to take 7 hours.
 This process could be done on a cluster (need to contact Columbia HPC) using the same code.
 ____
-Demand.mat: the Generated Data stored in the format of Matlab Binary File.
+**Demand.mat**: the Generated Data stored in the format of Matlab Binary File.
 It contains two variables: a time table 'Demand' and a Georeference object 'R'.

 R: a Georeference object which gives geo information such as geo range
  ```